Esri/TRIRIGA-Indoors-FME-ETL/README.md

     c.
 PEOPLE:

         i.  (various location fields)
         ii.
 AREA_ID: Populated with the TRIRIGA Spec ID for their primary/secondary location space group if assigned one.

     d.
 UNITS:

         i.
 AREA_ID: Populated with the TRIRIGA Spec ID for their space group if assigned one.
 In this case, all other location fields will be NULL.

         ii.
 ASSIGNMENT_TYPE:
             1.  "hotel" if a space is all of these
                 a.  assignable
                 b.  part of an area

             2.  "none" if a space is all of these (Dave changed from "office")
                 a.  assignable
                 b.  not part of an area
                 c.  not assigned to a person

             3.  "office" is a space is all of these (future implementation)
                 a.  assignable
                 b.  not part of an area
                 c.  assigned to a person

             4.  "not assignable" if a space is
                 a.  not assignable

         iii.
-ASSIGNABLE: Set to a space's TRIRIGA's triCurrentSpaceClass.triAssignableBL (extended geodatabase
+ASSIGNABLE: Set to a space's TRIRIGA's triCurrentSpaceClass.triAssignableBL (extended geodatabase only)
-             only)

     e.
 AREAS:

         i.
-AREA_ID: Populated with the TRIRIGA Spec ID for the space group

-        ii.
-AREA_NAME: Populated with TRIRIGA's space group name (RecordInformation.triNameTX)
+AREA_ID: Populated with the TRIRIGA Spec ID for the spacegroup ii.
+AREA_NAME: Populated with TRIRIGA's space group name (RecordInformation.triNameTX) iii.

-        iii.
 AREA_TYPE: "hotel"